W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 The ego literally lives by comparisons.
 ²Equality is beyond its [the-ego’s] grasp, and charity becomes impossible.
 ³The ego never gives out of abundance, because it [the ego] was made as a substitute for it [abundance].
-⁴That is why the concept of ‘getting’ arose in the ego’s thought system.
+⁴That is why the concept of “getting’ arose in the ego’s thought system.
-⁵Appetites are ‘getting’ mechanisms, representing the ego’s need to confirm itself [the-ego’s-self].
+⁵Appetites are “getting’ mechanisms, representing the ego’s need to confirm itself [the-ego’s-self].
-⁶This [appetites are getting mechanisms] is as true of body appetites as it [appetites are getting mechanisms] is [true] of the so-called ‘higher ego needs’.
+⁶This [appetites are getting mechanisms] is as true of body appetites as it [appetites are getting mechanisms] is [true] of the so-called “higher ego needs’.
 ⁷Body appetites are not physical in origin.
 ⁸The ego regards the body as its [the-ego’s] home, and tries to satisfy itself [the-ego’s-self] through the body.
 ⁹But the idea that this [satisfying the ego through the body] is possible is a decision of the mind, which [mind] has become completely confused about what is really possible.